Saturday, April 24, 2021

 Missing: One Droid

-Droid was originally developed by MP Lord (he of Hoog fame!!) and was a smash hit that saw a sequel three years later.
-Sadly, neither of these games supported the enhanced hardware of the Atari STe which meant chip fx, flick-scrolling and a fair bit of slowdown when things got hectic.
-Not only that, but the joystick controls were finicky - I would accidentally fall off ledges when struggling to precisely time a jump (pulling down and then leaping - arghhh!)
+Droid was originally developed by MP Lord (he of Hoog fame!!) and was a smash hit, with a sequel three years later.
+Sadly, neither of these games supported the enhanced hardware of the Atari STe, which meant chip FX, flick-scrolling and a fair bit of slowdown when things got hectic.
+Not only that, but the joystick controls were finicky - Arghh, I would accidentally fall off ledges when struggling to precisely time a jump!

-I remember (back in 2016) being excited to hear that Jamie Hamshere was working on an improved version that would take advantage of the Atari STe hardware.
+So, I was excited to hear Jamie Hamshere was working on an improved version that would take advantage of the Atari STe hardware.
 I could only imagine what it would be like to play a scrollable Droid.
-Jamie even planned to tweak those controls to remove the irritation that threatened each and every jump - for me anyhow.
+Jamie even planned to tweak those controls to remove the irritation that threatened each and every jump.

-Well, that project was completed late last year yet somehow, I completely missed it.
+That project was completed late last year, yet somehow, I completely missed it.
 What planet have I been living on?
-Anyhow, I figured I should boot it up to see how this cult ST shooter played on my Atari STe.
+Anyhow, I figured I should boot it up to see how this cult shooter played on my Atari STe.

 So, without further ado, here is the first sexy screenshot to whet your appetite...